 Taking into account that I wanted a neutral living room in my new home, I can acknowledge that it’s probably time to get a new couch.
 But couches are expensive, and honestly, I love this couch.

-- Fabric- I used two bleached 9' x 12' dropcloths to cover my couch, which meant this whole project cost me under $30.
-But, real upholstery fabric could probably be used as well.
+- Fabric– I used two bleached 9′ x 12′ drop cloths to cover my couch, which meant this whole project cost me under $30.
+If you’re budget constrained but not sure about drop cloths, check out my free 5 Creative Sources of Budget Fabric cheat sheet for more affordable ideas.

 How to Reupholster a Couch Without Removing the Old Fabric